0xAnalyst/CB-Threat-Hunting/README.md

 # CarbonBlack MITRE ATT&CK Mapping
 This will contain tested search queries to map most of Mitre ATTACK Framework to CarbonBlack.
 Will be updated from time to time

+# This repo is no longer maintained, Please check https://github.com/Sam0x90/CB-Threat-Hunting for an updated/maintained version of the detection rules